Healthcare

 The amount of your surcharge depends on your annual income amount for the tax year that’s two years prior to the current one.

-If you qualify for Medicare, you’ll probably get Medicare Part A for free.
-This applies no matter how much money you have going into your bank account each month.
-But Part A only covers a limited portion of your health care like inpatient care in a hospital or skilled nursing facility care.
+You'll probably get Medicare Part A for free if you qualify for Medicare.
+This applies no matter how much money you have going into your monthly bank account.
+However, Part A only covers a limited portion of your health care, such as inpatient or skilled nursing facility care in a hospital.

-For routine doctor’s appointments, you’ll need Medicare Part B, which comes with premiums.
-You’ll need to stay below the Medicare maximum income to avoid seeing your premiums increase.
-If you plan to keep working once you’re on Medicare, it’s worth knowing what those limits are.
+You'll need Medicare Part B for routine doctor's appointments, which comes with premiums.
+You'll need to stay below the Medicare maximum income thresholds to avoid seeing your premiums increase.
+Knowing these limits is essential if you plan to keep working once you're on Medicare.

 Who will have to pay the extra amount?

-When you sign up for Social Security, you’ll also want to sign up for Medicare.
-As long as you meet the age and work history qualifications, you’ll get Medicare Part A for free.
-But you’ll also want Part B, which covers your doctor’s visits and other specific medically necessary services.
-For Part B, you’ll pay monthly premiums.
-These Medicare payments, based on income, can change from one year to the next.
-In 2022, as long as your 2020 adjusted gross income was $91,000 or less, or $182,000 or less if you’re married filing jointly, you’ll pay only $170.10 per month.
+When you sign up for Social Security, you'll also want to sign up for Medicare.
+You'll get Medicare Part A for free if you meet the age and work history qualifications.
+But you'll also want Part B, which covers your doctor's visits and other medically necessary services.
+For Part B, you'll pay monthly premiums.
+Based on income, these Medicare payments can change from one year to the next.
+In 2024, if your 2022 adjusted gross income was $103,000 or less, or $206,000 or less, you'll pay the standard premium of $174.70 per month if you're married and filing jointly.

 Be confident in your health and wealth through retirement.

-If you pay Part B premiums, the amount automatically comes out of your Social Security payments each month.
-If you aren’t receiving Social Security, a bill will arrive in the mail.
-You can pay this online, through your bank’s bill pay service, or by mailing a check.
+If you pay Part B premiums, the amount automatically comes out of your monthly Social Security payments.
+If you aren't receiving Social Security, a bill will arrive in the mail.
+You can pay this online, through your bank's bill pay service, or by mailing a check.

 Most Medicare recipients will pay the standard premium.
-However, if Medicare sees that your tax return reported an income that exceeded the limit, your premiums will be adjusted to reflect that.
-This excess will be reflected as an Income Related Monthly Adjustment Amount (IRMAA), which is a surcharge added on to the standard premium.
+However, suppose Medicare sees that your tax return reported an income that exceeded the limit.
+In that case, your premiums will be adjusted to reflect that.
+This excess will be reflected as an Income Related Monthly Adjustment Amount (IRMAA), a surcharge added to the standard premium.

 What if my income has changed?

-If you’re wondering how Medicare is calculated, it’s based on your tax return from two years ago.
+Medicare premiums are calculated based on your tax return from two years ago.
 That means if your income suddenly increases this year, you won’t have to worry about paying extra until a couple of years down the road.

-What happens if you were exceeding the threshold for Medicare, but your circumstances change?
-You can request a review of your premiums due to a life-changing event.
+If your income has decreased and you’ve received a bill that reflects higher premiums, it could be due to the tax return Medicare is using to calculate your premium.
+If your circumstances change and you were previously exceeding the threshold for Medicare, you can request a review of your premiums due to a life-changing event.
 Qualifying events include:

 You can request such a review by completing this form or calling 1-800-772-1213 to schedule an interview with your local Social Security office.